 He wants to have a ton of pages ready first.
 His topic is huge and he wants his site to be fairly comprehensive right from the start.
 This is a mistake.
-He’s put work in on it, but gotten nothing for it because he hasn’t published any of the site yet, so far as I know.
+He’s put work in on it but gotten nothing for it because he hasn’t published the site yet, so far as I know.

 You can also get caught by this in little ways every day.
 I’ve caught myself many times spending way too much time picking out just the right image for a post, then just the right font for the text on the image… the time all this takes adds up.
 Relax a little about these details.
 You want everything to look good, but when the differences are small, who else will know what options you considered, or judge you for it?